coin-or/CyLP/README.rst

     $ python -m pip install cylp

 In case this fails, it is most likely that there is no wheel for your platform.
+In particular, there are no wheels for MacOS running on Apple Silicon.
 If you are on Linux, this can probably be addressed by switching to a supported Python version with, e.g., conda::